avera1988/NMBU-Bio-326/Doc/BacterialGenomeAssemblyMiniON.md

 Online Bandage help: https://github.com/rrwick/Bandage/wiki
 ```

-- Then we can feed this program with the **SalmonBacteria.canu.unitigs.gfa** and indicate to generate the image in png format from that graph.
+- Then we can feed this program with the **SalmonBacteria.canu.unitigs.gfa** and indicate to generate an image in png format from that graph.

 ```console
 [bio326-21-0@cn-4 SalmonBacteria.canu.dir]$ singularity exec /cvmfs/singularity.galaxyproject.org/b/a/bandage\:0.8.1--hc9558a2_2 Bandage image SalmonBacteria.canu.unitigs.gfa SalmonBacteria.canu.unitigs.png